goshdarnheck/hs-blog/content/blog/hello-world/index.md

 ---
 title: Hello World
 date: "2019-11-05T22:12:03.284Z"
-description: "Hello World"
+description: "A post about this new website and a drawing of a cat."
 ---

-This is my first post on my new fake blog!
+This is my first post on my new real blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.